All deadlines for forms and documents are listed by due date and should be returned to the corresponding office in the

 You may enroll in SHIP mid-year if you waived out but later lost coverage through no fault of your own, such as coverage that terminates due to loss of employment (by your spouse or parent) or by reaching an age limit set by the plan.
 This does not include coverage that has a predetermined termination date, expiration of COBRA eligibility or coverage that has been voluntarily or inadvertently terminated by you (by quitting a job or missing an enrollment deadline, for instance).
 To enroll mid-year after an involuntary loss of coverage, you must notify Student Health Services and submit proof of loss of coverage within 31 days of termination of said coverage.
 You will be charged the full cost of the term in which you are enrolling in SHIP.
-Please note: The deadline for waiving out of SHIP is June 27, 2014.
+Please note: The deadline for waiving out of SHIP is June 20, 2015.
 If a waiver has not be approved by the deadline, you will be charged for the first installment in the July 1 billing.
 For more information, please contact Patricia Wang in Student Accounts at 909.621.8107 or firstname.lastname@example.org.
-General questions regarding health insurance may be directed to the dean of students office at 909.621.8125 or email@example.com.
+General questions regarding health insurance may be directed to the division of student affairs at 909.621.8125 or email@example.com.

 For more information on SHIP and dates the waiver portal will open please see our Student Health Insurance page

 Final grades and high school transcripts